 In its brief history Plan B has been involved with the rescue of 200 wolf dogs, provided much needed funds to over 20 wolf rescue organizations, developed and co-produced Sedona Wolf Week with Apex Protection Project, launched I AM WOLF NATION™, lobbied at the Arizona State capitol on behalf of a bill to increase penalties for animal abuse and advocated locally, regionally and nationally for numerous other conservation efforts.

 As a member of the National Coalition to End Killing Contests, she is currently working alongside other organizations to end killing contests in Arizona.
-Her latest project is developing and launching the The Howl Mural, an international collaborative public art installation in support of the Endangered Species Act.
+Her latest project is developing and launching the The Call of the Wild Mural, an international collaborative public art installation in support of the Endangered Species Act.